Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Sophie.md

 ### 2025-05-19 - stack implementation cont.
 - Wrote swap, discard, copy, and slide functions for stack & fixed some function calls in previously written functions (35 min)
 - Wrote tests for the stack functions.
 Fixed faulty logic in slide function and exception statements.
 (20 min)

+### 2025-05-19 - stack implementation cont. cont.
+- Wrote pop function for stack and fixed a few more bugs in the exception if statements (20 min)
+- Wrote add, subtract, divide, mulitply, and modulo functions (20 min)